 Born in Truro and brought up in Penzance, I spent my working life in the South East and only started to learn Cornish when I returned to Cornwall in 2009.
-My first lesson was in Gulval Village Hall with John Parker, who founded this class and who is still teaching with us.I passed the four Cornish Language Board exams and was made a bard at Torpoint in 2014.
-I started teaching as soon as I finished the exams and for the last few years I have acted as class co-ordinator for our group.After graduating in French, I did a PGCE course but, instead of teaching, spent my working life in the Civil Service and in the IT departments of various large companies in the Thames Valley.As well as teaching Cornish, I sing in a couple of choirs including Keur Heb Hanow, which sings only in Cornish and draws its membership largely from teachers and students in this class.
+My first lesson was in Gulval Village Hall with the late John Parker, who founded the class and passed it on to us.I passed the four Cornish Language Board exams and was made a bard at Torpoint in 2014.
+I started teaching as soon as I finished the exams and for several years I acted as class co-ordinator for our group before handing over to Tony.After graduating in French, I did a PGCE course but, instead of teaching, spent my working life in the Civil Service and in the IT departments of various large companies in the Thames Valley.As well as teaching Cornish, I sing in a couple of choirs including Keur Heb Hanow, which sings only in Cornish and draws its membership largely from teachers and students in this class.
 Let me know if you’re interested!’